platformsh/config-reader-nodejs/README.md

 # Platform.sh Config Reader (Node.js)

-This library provides a streamlined and easy to use way to interact the a Platform.sh environment.
+This library provides a streamlined and easy to use way to interact with a Platform.sh environment.
 It offers utility methods to access routes and relationships more cleanly than reading the raw environment variables yourself.

 This library requires Node.js 10 or later.